-The Court encourages, but in most cases does not require, the submission of a trial brief.
-If the court determines that a trial brief is required or one is otherwise submitted, it should, among other things, inform the court about the party's proposed resolution of anticipated evidentiary issues.
+The Court encourages, but does not require, the submission of a trial brief.
+If a trial brief is submitted, it should, among other things, inform the court about the party's proposed resolution of anticipated evidentiary issues.

 BENCH TRIAL

 In bench trials, proposed findings of fact and conclusions of law must be submitted one week before the commencement of trial.